unkyulee/micro-journal/micro-journal-rev-6-one-piece/quickstart.md

 https://github.com/unkyulee/micro-journal/releases

-## 2. Download the "firmware_48keys.bin"
+## 2. Download the "firmware_rev_6.bin"

-Download the file from Assets "firmware_48keys.bin"
+Download the file from Assets "firmware_rev_6.bin"

-## 3. Rename it to "firmware.bin" and copy to the SD card

 Turn off the Micro Journal Rev.6. \
 Pull out the SD card from the Micro Journal Rev.6. \
-Rename "firmware_48keys.bin" to "firmware.bin" \
-Copy "firmware.bin" file inside the SD card. \
+Copy "firmware_rev_6.bin" file inside the SD card. \
 Put back the SD card to the Micro Journal Rev.6. \
 Turn on the Micro Journal Rev.6. \
 Micro Journal Rev.6 will show white screen for 10 seconds then automatically boot again to the updated firmware.

+In case "firmware_rev_6.bin" doesn't trigger the update.
+Rename the file to "firmware.bin" and try again

 # Strap Installation